 To make dip coating as safe and effective as possible, keep these tips in mind:

-• Work ahead of time to make sure you know the withdrawal speed, coating thickness, and immersion time and speed necessary for your job.
+- Work ahead of time to make sure you know the withdrawal speed, coating thickness, immersion time, and speed necessary for your job.

 Read more: